wiredopposite/XGDTool/README.md

     - CCI
     - CSO
     - ZAR
-- Seamless conversion, you can directly extract a GoD image, convert an ISO to ZAR archive, or CSO archive to CCI, without writing any temporary files.
+- Seamless conversion, e.g. you can directly extract a GoD image, convert an ISO to ZAR archive, or CSO archive to CCI, without writing any temporary files.
 The only format requiring temporary files is ZAR when provided as input.
+- Image scrubbing ("Partial Scrub"), gets rid of random padding and trims the output file to the shortest length possible.
+- Image reauthoring ("Full Scrub"), completely rewrites the structure of the disc for the smallest possible output file.
+- Image authoring, takes your extracted files and creates a new image with them.
+- Multithreaded compression for CCI and CSO formats.
-- Batch processing, a folder full of different game formats can be batch converted to a single format with one command line argument.
+- Batch processing, a folder full of different game formats can be batch converted to a single format.
 - Automatically finds split files when only one part is provided as an input path, assuming they're named in this format: ```name.1.extension``` ```name.2.extension```.
 - Option to select your target app/machine (Xemu, Xenia, OG Xbox, Xbox 360) and let XGDTool decide which settings to use.
 - Attach XBE generation for OG Xbox.
 - Online database lookup for accurate file naming (can be disabled).

-## Usage
+## CLI Usage
 ```XGDTool.exe <output_format> <settings_flags> <input_path> <output_directory>```

 Settings flags and output directory are optional.